Cranot/deep-research/README.md

 1. COMPLEX question (multiple angles needed) → spawn parallel agents, wait, synthesize
 2. ATOMIC question (you can fully answer) → answer directly

-Your sub-agents have the same superpower.
-They can spawn more if needed.
+Your sub-agents can also spawn more if needed.
 ```

 `--allowedTools 'Bash(claude:*)'` pre-authorizes spawning more Claude instances.